Visual Search Patterns for Safe Driving: Proactive ScanningUpdated Dec. 15, 2020

 Target area range

 The farthest range you must scan is your target area range (also known as the visual lead area) which covers the area about 20 to 30 seconds ahead of your vehicle.
-When directing your attention to the target area range, you should look for all key visual information relating to potential hazards and changes in the roadway environment which may require action as the target area enters your secondary range.
+When directing your attention to the target area range, you should look for all key visual information relating to potential hazards and changes in the roadway environment that may require action as the target area enters your secondary range.
 You should aim to select a target area as far ahead as possible while maintaining a clear line of sight.
 This will give you the maximum amount of time to absorb and react to visual information.

 While driving, you must always keep your eyes moving between these three ranges so that no important information is neglected.
 The vehicle immediately in front of you may obstruct your view to some extent, though you can maximize your view of the secondary and target area ranges by maintaining a safe following distance and positioning your vehicle appropriately within the lane.
 Allow a greater following distance when traveling behind very large vehicles, as they may completely obscure your line of sight and hide other smaller vehicles.

-In addition to alternating between the immediate, secondary and target area ranges, you must glance at you mirrors every three to five seconds and visually check the space to the sides of your vehicle.
+In addition to alternating between the immediate, secondary and target area ranges, you must glance at your mirrors every three to five seconds and visually check the space to the sides of your vehicle.
 Remember that in doing so, you must not take your attention away from the roadway for more than about half a second at a time.

 Would you pass a driving test today?